 The 10 most famous bars in Toronto

-Sweaty Betty's was one of the first of about 100 bars that now line Lower Ossington.
-It prides itself on being designed for those of us who are distinctly unfancy.
-Drinks are simple; this is not a cocktail bar.
-You will, however, find PBRs and Jameson, which is all any of us really need, right?
-The crowning glory of Sweaty Betty's is, for sure, it's huge fairy-lit patio, which has little nooks and crannies to get lost in over a pint.
+This was one of the first of the many bars that now line Ossington.
+It prides itself on catering to those of us who are decidedly un-fancy.
+Drinks are simple (this is not a cocktail bar), but you will find a steady supply of PBR and Jameson, which is all any of us really need, right?

-As most of you will know, Bovine is not (exactly) a sex club.
-It's the bar at Queen and Bathurst with all the junk attached to its facade.
-You know, the one with bike parts and wires and other gadgets sticking crazily out into the street.
-It's been a fixture in the Queen West area since it opened in the '90s, and is generally home to our city's filthy (in a great way) punk rockers and metal lovers.
-Aside from the music, the 80-seater rooftop patio is a highlight at the Bovine.
+This bar has been a fixture on Queen West since it opened in the '90s, and is generally home to our city's filthy (in a great way) punk rockers and metal lovers.
+Aside from the music, the 80-seat rooftop patio is a highlight at the Bovine.

-Sneak's landed in Toronto in 1987.
-Originally positioned on Bloor, it later migrated down to the south east corner of College and Bathurst, where its wacky, punky signage beckons today.
-Everyone from BSS to Arcade Fire to Fucked Up has graced the bar's upstairs stage.
-The downstairs is laid out as a restaurant serving up deliciously junky Tex Mex.
-Vandalism is actually encouraged here: the place is layered in years' worth of graffiti, and the washrooms are truly a sight to behold for that reason (they're also a treasure trove of basic wisdom).
+This dive bar landed in Toronto in 1987.
+Originally on Bloor, it later migrated down to the south east corner of College and Bathurst, where its wacky signage beckons us today.
+Everyone from BSS to Arcade Fire to Fucked Up has graced the bar's stage.

-The Pilot feels more like a pub than anything else, complete with a long, stretchy bar.
 Established in 1944, this Yorkville establishment was originally located on Yonge Street north of Bloor before moving to its current Cumberland location.
-It's known for its rooftop patio (cheesily dubbed The Flight Deck).
-The Pilot also hosts weekly jazz nights, and there are 20 beers on tap, alongside 25 choices for bottled beer and cider.
+It's known for its rooftop patio, cheesily dubbed The Flight Deck.